Spring delights

 In the Cottage Garden, the shell-pink blossom of Prunus pendula f. ascendens ‘Rosea’ forms an avenue along both sides of the garden, followed by the vibrant purples of Syringa vulgaris ‘Sensation’ AGM and Allium hollandicum ‘Purple Sensation’ AGM.

-A beautiful new scheme on the Top Terrace shines in late spring – Wisteria Walk – a contemporary showcase of this popular spring-flowering climber, set to become an iconic photo stop as it matures.
+A beautiful scheme on the Top Terrace shines in late spring – Wisteria Walk – a contemporary showcase of this popular spring-flowering climber, which is quickly becoming an iconic photo stop as it matures, alongside the stunning froth of more than 100 Japanese Yoshino cherry trees near the Welcome Building.

 Get involved